Ausrif-Dev/Rate-Monotonic-Scheduler-Algorithm/README.md

 T1, T2, T3 and T4 using Rate Monotonic Algorithm on Linux.
 The solution must use real time scheduler, timers, and multiprocess on Linux.

-The parameters of the task are given as follows:
+The parameters of each task are given as follows:
 T1= {2, e1}
 T2= {4, e2}
 T3= {6, e3}